HNordholm/mySQL-R-customer-report/README.md

 # mySQL-R-customer-report
-Extracting insights from mySQL RDBMS -  reported in Rmarkdowndocument - GGplot
+Extracting insights from mySQL RDBMS -  reported in Rmarkdowndocument visualized with GGplot